sammyhenningsson/shaf/doc/POLICIES.md

 ```
 Here `resource` is the object being serialized (in our case the `post` object).
 Used together with a serializer
 that specifies links with rels _edit_, _edit-form_ and _delete_, those links will only be serialized when the
-block returns `true`.
+block above returns `true`.
 The `resource` method is inherited and general for all policies.
 To make this a bit prettier
 it's recommended to create an alias for the name of the resource that the policy handles.
 Policies should also be used in Controllers (through the `authorize_with` class method).
 Since the links that
 should be serialized should coincide with which action should be allowed in the controller it makes sense to